- 17 May 2023

 - The Notify on Success as well checkbox is optional for Data Monitoring, while the Use this alarm for Data Monitor Alerts option is mandatory.

 - Click OK to save the alarm information

-Friendly Monitor Name - A meaningful name for the event log data monitor.
+Schedule Name - A meaningful name for the event log data monitor.
 Say, as per your requirement you want to filter condition for Runs Succeeded for every 15 minutes when the count.
-The monitor name can be set to "Runs Succeeded monitor".
+The monitor name can be set to "Runs Succeeded monitor"

 - Daily - will set up the data monitor to execute every day